sokini/sokini.github.io/week2/bonus_ex.markdown

 Sadly on your way to implement the code you dropped it again 🤦 and it got jumbled up.
 Using it side-by-side with Mu Editor, make sure the code below works.

-What is the variable temp in this code?

 <div id="sortableTrash" class="sortable-code"></div>
 <div id="sortable" class="sortable-code"></div>